yard

 Do not mix neem with sulfur or other oils on the same day, since that cocktail can seriously burn foliage.

-Another complaint is that pests "ignore" neem.
-In reality, heavy infestations of spider mites or scale on a big hibiscus shrub or oleander screen often need a mechanical knockdown first using water.
+Another complaint is that pests ignore neem.
+In reality, heavy infestations of spider mites or scale on a big hibiscus shrub often need a mechanical knockdown first using water.
+Oleander screens often need the same reset.

 Spray those plants with a strong blast from the hose to remove as many insects as possible, then follow with neem once foliage dries.
 Repeat that combo for a couple of weeks and results improve sharply.

-If fungus gnats keep swarming your indoor mixed houseplant shelf even with neem drenches, combine soil treatment with sticky traps and better drainage, or follow a dedicated gnat control plan so you are tackling every life stage.
+If fungus gnats keep swarming your indoor mixed houseplant shelf even with neem drenches, combine soil treatment with sticky traps and better drainage.
+Follow a dedicated gnat control plan so you are tackling every life stage.

 menu_book